BackofenLab/Cherri/README.md

 ### plot_tRRIs.py
-For the postive and negative datasets overview plots are generated.
+For the positive and negative datasets overview plots are generated.

 #### example call
 ```